sinamics/ztnet/README.md

 ### ⚠️ Important: The first registered user automatically gains admin privileges.

+As an administrator, you possess unique capabilities not available to regular users.
+This includes the ability to view all registered accounts on the controller.

+Please note that while admins have visibility over registered accounts, they **cannot** interact with or modify other users' networks directly.
+Each network's configuration and data remain exclusive to the respective user account, maintaining privacy and security for all users.

 ### Environment Variables

 The `docker-compose.yml` file includes several environment variables that you can customize based on your needs.
 Here is a description of each variable: